 The biceps brachii has two heads:

-- Long head: The outer part of the bicep, responsible for the "peak."
+- Long head: The outer part of the bicep.
 Trained best with exercises where the arm is behind the body (incline curls).

 The Triceps